Environmental Design & Spray Foam Insulation

 - Indoor Environmental Quality

-Spray foam insulation contributions to LEED accreditation for your sustainable design can help your firm work towards the Architecture 2030 Challenge, which has been adopted by the American Institute of Architects, ASHRAE and the USGBC.
-The 2030 Challenge aims to slow and ultimately reverse the global growth rate of GHG emissions and keep the global average temperature rise below 35.6oF.
+Including spray foam insulation into your sustainable, net zero ready designs can also help your firm work towards the Architecture 2030 Challenge.
+The 2030 Challenge has been adopted by Canada’s key professional and industry associations, including the Royal Architectural Institute of Canada, the Ontario Association of Architects and the Canada Green Building Council.
+The 2030 Challenge aims to slow, and ultimately reverse, the global growth rate of GHG emissions and keep the global average temperature rise below 2oC.

 Icynene spray foam insulation can contribute to LEED credits in the following sustainable design types: